microsoft/types-publisher/README.md

 This is the source code for the types-publisher service, which publishes the contents of (DefinitelyTyped)[https://github.com/DefinitelyTyped/DefinitelyTyped] to npm.

+# Disclaimer

+If there's functionality from the project you'd like to use, please file an issue detailing that.
+The script isn't intended for public consumption (i.e. we will break the API whenever convenient for us).

 # Manually running

 Normally, types-publisher is run through its webhook, but to test it out you can do it yourself.